Call for speakers

 - Semantics: from HTML to Schema.

-- Tooling: from pre-processors to style guides.
+- Tooling: from pre-processors and assets packaging to style guides.

-- Methods: from BEM to Functional CSS.
+- Methodology: from BEM to Atomic CSS.

 You’re welcome to submit multiple talks or even raw ideas.